 Rise up to protect women and families in America.
-Make a contribution to MomsRising between now and midnight on Dec.
-31, and your gift will be immediately matched by another generous donor!
+Make a contribution to MomsRising between NOW, and your gift will be immediately matched by another generous donor!

 A $25 gift becomes $50.
 Your $100 gift become $200!